morsedan/UDTechnicalInterviewPrep/DataStructures/Stack.md

 [Here's](https://github.com/morsedan/UDDTechnicalInterviewPrep/blob/main/DataStructures/Stack/Stack/main.swift) an example of a very basic stack implemented in swift.
 [And here's](https://github.com/morsedan/UDDTechnicalInterviewPrep/blob/main/DataStructures/Stack/Stack.py) one in Python.

-*Note: Many instructors will use a playground to teach these concepts.
+*Note for iOS developers: Many instructors will use a playground to teach these concepts.
 There's nothing wrong with that, however I do find them to be flaky and slow.
 I use a macOS Command Line Tool.
 Feel free to use whatever project type works for you.*

 If you have any questions, ask your mentor or ask in Slack.